marinostrus/pibell/README.md

 www-data ALL=NOPASSWD: ALL
 ```
 ## Database
+Login to mysql:
 ```
 sudo mysql -u root -p
 ```
+Create the database you are going to use:
 ```
 CREATE DATABASE schoolbell;
 ```
+Select the database you just created:
 ```
 USE schoolbell;
 ```
+Create the table for the schedule:
 ```
 CREATE TABLE `schedule` (
   `idschedule` varchar(45) NOT NULL,